 As you know, May 1 is National Candidate Reply Date.
 In recent years, most students admitted from TCU’s waitlist have been notified in the final two weeks of April.

 The number of students admitted varies from year to year based on the response we get from students who have already been offered admission.
 Throughout recent years we have admitted as few as 2 and as many as 436 students from the waitlist.

 No. Every year TCU seeks to enroll a cross-section of our global society.
 The waitlist is used to fill gaps that may exist in meeting that goal.
 What is needed in one year may very well differ the next year.

 First and foremost, you must accept your spot on the waitlist by completing the form on the MyTCU Portal.
-You are invited to submit new academic information, as well.
-New self-reported scores may be sent to email@example.com.
+New academic (grades and/or test scores) information may be sent to email@example.com.
 Additional letters of recommendation and counselor advocacy are not necessary and will not impact our decision.

 We always welcome students to visit campus, but do not formally interview students.